aleregorda/aleregorda.github.io/_pages/falcon.md

 L<sub>x</sub>=L<sub>y</sub>=500 km and a grid resolution of 200×200 elements, each of them containing 16 markers.
 A buoyant fluid is overlain by a denser fluid.
 The initial interface between the fluids has an initial sinusoidal shape of 5 km amplitude.
 Velocity boundary conditions are set to free slip conditions at the sides and no slip at the bottom, while the top is free surface.
-The experiment is performed with various fixed time steps.
-The vertical position of the free surface at x=L<sub>x</sub> is tracked for each simulation, with or without the stabilisation algorithm.</small>
+The experiment is performed with various fixed time steps.</small>
 <figure>
   <img src="/assets/images/Kaus_random-1.png" alt="kaus" style="width:700px"/>
   <figcaption>Evolution of the y coordinate in x=L<sub>x</sub> as function of time for different time steps, with and without the